gatblau/artisan/docs/readme.md

-[^1]: Artisan flows are yaml files simply describing a sequence of execution steps.
-It can be thought of as a logical pipeline and it is very high level.
-A runner will transpile the flow into the physical environment and run it.
-For example, an Artisan Runner in Kubernetes transpiles the flow into a TekdtonCD pipeline.
+<a name="flow_footnote">(1)</a>: *Artisan flows are [yaml files](https://en.wikipedia.org/wiki/YAML) that simply describe a sequence of execution steps.
+They can be thought of as a logical pipeline and the emphasis is to make them human readable.
+An Artisan Runner then takes a flow and transpile it to the physical environment format where they run.
+For example, an Artisan Runner in Kubernetes transpiles the flow into a [Tekton](https://tekton.dev/) pipeline.*